The cactus flower can be difficult to get spiky desert cactus to bloom when you keep them as houseplants.

 Misting is a good idea, though, as it discourages spider mites and provides good ambient moisture.
 A humidifier may be helpful.

 When and What Kind Of Fertilizer Does Cactus Need?

-Cactus do not need a lot of fertilizer.
-Only fertilize during the growing season, and only use a type of fertilizer that is especially designed for use with cactus.
+Cactus does not need a lot of fertilizer.
+Only fertilize during the growing season, and only use a type of fertilizer specially designed for use with cactus.